mukul2428/Banking-App/README.md

 # Banking-App
 Banking System App built using SQLite database through which user can transfer money from one account to another account.
-This App is built for Task#2 of Graduate Rotational Intership Program(GRIP) of The Sparks Foundation.
+This App is built for Task#2 of Graduate Rotational Internship Program(GRIP) of The Sparks Foundation.

 #### Some features of this app are:-